 Glyphosate is the most widely used herbicide in France and in the world

-It owes its popularity to its ease of use, its effectiveness on all types of weeds, whether annual or perennial, and its low cost compared to other herbicides.
+It owes its predominance to its ease of use, its effectiveness on all types of weeds, whether annual or perennial (it is known as a total or non-selective herbicide), and its low cost compared to other herbicides.

 Glyphosate is an active substance and not a product

 Glyphosate is a compound with a herbicidal effect, used as an ingredient in several plant protection products marketed by different companies.
 A product may contain several active substances.

 The number of products containing glyphosate on the market varies, but is in decline

 While there were more than 200 products on the French market at the end of 2018, there were only around 30 by the autumn of 2020.
 This decrease is due to the application of regulations restricting the use of glyphosate, as well as the strengthening of the assessment criteria (see above).
 However, this number fluctuates, with the finalisation of re-examinations of products on the market, and new applications for marketing authorisation.

 What reduces the quantities used is not restrictions on the number of glyphosate products placed on the market, but rather restrictions on the conditions of their use (capped doses and situations where they are banned)

 Just because a product is withdrawn from the market does not mean that users will necessarily stop using glyphosate: they can use another glyphosate product if it is still on the market and is intended for the same use.
 Only usage restrictions can have an effect on the quantities used.
 Product withdrawals are intended to prohibit those with health or environmental effects considered too severe, giving priority to those offering the most safeguards.

 Marketing authorisations are granted on a product-by-product basis, with conditions laid down for each of the uses